bharatari/swyft-epsilon/SwyftOnline/README.md

 There are three types of modals, the first is a standard `modal-dialog` with a dynamically set body of text and a close button.
 This first modal is best used to replace a JavaScript alert, as it is only designed to present data with no user input.
 The second is `modal-dialog-dynamic` that is available with a block helper that allows you to dynamically set the body of the modal to any HTML and Handlebars markup.
 This allows for flexibility in what you present to the user, however, it also doesn't allow for user input.
 The last type of modal is a `confirmation-dialog`, which is based on the `modal-dialog` component with options for user input.

 ##Authentication
 SwyftOnline is designed for token-based authentication.
-There are multiple mixins available to regulate routes by authentication status
+There are multiple mixins available to regulate routes by authentication status.
+The `authenticated-route` mixin restricts pages to authenticated users only.
+The `admin-route` and `delivery-route` mixins restrict access to authenticated administrators and authenticated delivery personnel, respectively.

 ##Admin Utilities
 SwyftOnline provides components for building modular administrative interfaces.
 All administrative routes that use the admin-navigation component must have a currentRoute property within their controller.